dustinmyers/react-conflux/README.md

  * The two parameters required by the StateProvider component are a reducer function and a
  * stateContext object.
  *
- * Reducers are pure functions that must take in some state, an action, and return state.
+ * Reducers are pure functions that must take in some state and an action while returning state.
  *
  * Note that the first parameter of the reducer function, state, has a default value of initialState,
  * the beginning state of our reducer.
 The second parameter, the action, is an object sent into